Nursing (NURS)

 NURS 430.
 Health & Illness III.
 4 Credits.

-This course is the third in a series using concept based curriculum exemplars to emphasize the nurse's role in managing the care of patients experiencing acute and chronic illness across the life span.
-Students will recognize complex altered health states and apply evidence-based interventions to promote a state of optimal health for their patients.
-Clinical reasoning skills will be broadened with a goal of achieving safe, quality outcomes for complex patient conditions.
+This course will expand on concepts introduced and reinforced in NURS330 Health and Illness II.
+This course integrates evidence-informed nursing interventions in managing the care of diverse client populations experiencing complex disease/illness across the life span.
+Clinical judgment will be expanded to achieve safe, quality outcomes for complex client conditions.
 Prerequisite: NURS 330, NURS 331, NURS 332, NURS 333, and NURS 334.
 Corequisite: NURS 403, NURS 404, NURS 406, NURS 420, and NURS 433.
 F,S.

 NURS 433.
 Clinical Practicum III.
 4 Credits.

-This clinical course broadens the student's development of clinical skills needed for safe, competent provision of care for diverse patients with multiple/complex problems across the life span.
-Students will work with other members of the inter-professional team to plan, implement and evaluate safe, quality care for patients based on concepts that complement the Health Illness III course.
-The course emphasizes proficiency and efficiency in applying evidence-based knowledge, skills, attitudes and patient care technologies that will promote a state of optimal health for patients.
+In this course, the student will utilize clinical judgment and evidence-informed practice to provide safe, competent care for diverse clients with complex health conditions across the life span.
+Students will collaborate with members of the interprofessional team to plan, implement, and evaluate safe, quality care for clients in acute care settings.
 Prerequisite: NURS 330, NURS 331, NURS 332, NURS 333, and NURS 334.
 Corequisite: NURS 403, NURS 404, NURS 406, NURS 420, and NURS 430.
 F,S.

 NURS 441.
 Population Based Health.
 3 Credits.

-The course emphasizes population-based health and the role of the public health nurse.
-Concepts and theories related to providing health care to complex systems and aggregates in community, state, nation and world are explored.
-Concepts of evidence-informed practice and nursing research are explored with the use of population health data.
-Emphasis is placed on prevention, promotion and protection of health, utilizing epidemiological data to identify health risks of populations.
-Social determinants of health, as a basis for population health, are emphasized.
+This course focuses on population-based health and the role of the public health nurse.
+It examines concepts and theories related to providing health care to complex systems and aggregates in community, state, nation, and the world using evidence-informed practice, nursing informatics, and technology.
+Emphasis is placed on prevention, promotion, and protection of health.
 Prerequisite: NURS 403, NURS 404, NURS 406, NURS 420, NURS 430, and NURS 433.
 Corequisite: NURS 450, NURS 442, NURS 443, and NURS 453.
 F,S.

 NURS 442.
 Health Care Infrastructure.
 3 Credits.

-This course focuses on the baccalaureate nurse role in the broader context of a health care system.
-An overview of health care organizations and health care system infrastructure is examined.
-The role of health care economics, health care law, quality improvement, and regulatory policy that shape the nature, quality and safety of the practice environment are examined.
+This course focuses on the baccalaureate nurse role in the broader context of health care organizations and health care system infrastructure.
+The course explores technology and informatics, the role of health care economics, health care law, quality improvement, and regulatory policy that shape the practice environment.
 Prerequisite: NURS 403, NURS 404, NURS 406, NURS 420, NURS 430, and NURS 433.
 Corequisite: NURS 441, NURS 443, NURS 450, and NURS 453.
 F,S.

 NURS 443.
 Clinical Practicum IV.
 2 Credits.